minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 	ls -l test.txt

 You should now see a print which will tell you the permissions set for the file you just created.
-These permissions are most likely `rw-------`.
+These permissions are most likely *rw-------*.
 Which means read, write for the user, no access for anyone else.
 In order to change this, we are going to have to go one step further, and indicate file permission using numbers.
 Our example would then look like this:

 	644

 How does this work?
 It is binary!
-When you write this out in binary it should read 110,100,100.
-Now compare this to `rw-r--r--` and the pattern should become clear.
+When you write this out in binary it should read *110,100,100*.
+Now compare this to *rw-r--r--* and the pattern should become clear.
 Essentially whenever there is a 1, it means this permission is set and a 0 means it is not.
 It thus requires a bit of puzzling with binary numbers, but that is all there is to it.
-In order to now change the permissions of your test.txt file, you can use the chmod command.
+In order to now change the permissions of your `test.txt` file, you can use the chmod command.
 Execute the following:

 	chmod 644 test.txt

-Go ahead and check the permissions for test.txt using that ls command you used earlier.
+Go ahead and check the permissions for `test.txt` using that ls command you used earlier.
 What chmod does is it takes in a file as first argument, and the permissions for that file as second argument, and simply modifies the permissions.
-So there you go, you just modified the permissions for test.txt.
+So there you go, you just modified the permissions for `test.txt`.

 Want to see what happens if you do not have write permission?
 Go ahead and change the permission to read only for the owner, and see what happens if you try to change the file in Gedit and then try to save it.